liuworkgit/JS-library-project/README.md

 4. Users will be able to mark a book as read or unread by pressing a button beside a book's listing.

 ## Future Goals
-I intend to implement these goals after the fundamental user stories have been completed.
+I intend to implement these goals after the fundamental user stories have been completed:
 1. Fix the "new book" form to the right of the page.
-2. Reformat the book entries so they look better and allow the user to submit a book cover as well.
+2. Set up server support to allow users to upload books to a server.
+3. Allow users to upload book covers.